 So apparently we are a little breakfast crazy over here at Our Best Bites lately!
 To be completely honest, I don’t know what’s going on at Sara’s house, but at mine, things have been C-R-A-Z-Y for the last couple of weeks–2 kids, 2 different schools, one all-day, one half-day, church, work, house, blog, friends, soccer practice, homework–you know, everything you guys are doing and somehow keeping it together!
 And when things get crazy, my fall-back option is breakfast for dinner.
-So we’ve been eating a lot of pancakes, a lot of eggs, and a lot of French toast.
+My go-to when life gets crazy is breakfast for dinner, so we’ve been eating a lot of pancakes, a lot of eggs, a lot of French toast, and these English Muffin Breakfast Pizzas.

 Then just bake them in a 400 degree oven for 15 minutes!

-Super fast and easy, PLUS you can freeze them and reheat them on mornings when you’re short on time.
+Super fast and easy, PLUS you can freeze them and reheat them on mornings when you’re short on time or a quick, healthy lunch!Print

 2 tablespoons milk